FelixBaensch/MORTAR/README.md

 with your chosen initially allocated memory (-Xms) and maximum value (-Xmx) accordingly.<br>

-<p>Should this installation or the execution of the batch files not work for you, try the guidelines for Linux and MaxOS
+<p>Should this installation or the execution of the batch files not work for you, you can also run MORTAR directly from
-described below.
-As an alternative way, they should also work on Windows.
+the command line (see below).
+<br>Please note that x32 processor architectures are not supported by MORTAR.
 </p>

-<p><b>Linux and macOS:</b> On macOS, MORTAR can be installed using the .dmg files attached to every
+<p><b>MacOS:</b> On macOS, MORTAR can be installed using the disk image (.dmg) files attached to every
 <a href="https://github.com/FelixBaensch/MORTAR/releases">release</a>
-since v1.2 (one for x64 and one for AArch64 architectures).
+since v1.2 (one for devices with an x86 processor architecture and one for ARM/AArch64-based systems).
 Download the right file for your system and double-click on it.
 In the window that opens, drag the MORTAR icon into the Applications folder to install it.
+It might be necessary to
+<a href="https://support.apple.com/en-gb/guide/mac-help/mh40620/mac">adjust your security settings</a> to allow MORTAR to run.
 <br>
-Should you not want to install MORTAR this way but rather execute the Java ARchive (JAR) directly, follow the instructions below:
+The disk images are configured to allocate up to 4 gigabytes of RAM to MORTAR.
+Should you want to assign more memory to analyse bigger data sets or should this installation not work for you, you can run MORTAR directly from the command line (see below).
 </p>

-<p>Every release has the executable JAR "MORTAR-fat-1.2.1.0.jar"
+<p><b>Linux (JAR execution via command line)</b>: Every release has the executable JAR "MORTAR-fat-1.2.1.0.jar"
 attached, which contains the packaged MORTAR code together with all dependencies (click <a href="https://github.com/FelixBaensch/MORTAR/releases/download/v1.2.1.0/MORTAR-fat-1.2.1.0.jar">here</a>
 to automatically download the JAR of the latest version).